Page Reviewed / Updated - Jun. 2018

 This program is only for Medicaid-qualified individuals who currently live in nursing homes and wish to move into the homes of their families or the community.
 Learn more about the Money Follows the Person program and if it is available in your state and relevant to your situation.

 This Act, more commonly referred to as Obamacare, is umbrella legislation that reforms many aspects of health care but does not specifically provide financial resources to individuals.
-In fact, despite the Medicaid expansion, the Affordable Care Act does very little to impact long term care benefits for the elderly.
+In fact, despite the Medicaid expansion, the Affordable Care Act does very little to impact long-term care benefits for the elderly.

 SSDI is not an option for seniors, rather it is a program designed for those younger than 67 years old.
 Read more about SSDI here.

 These grants are provided to the states for the development of programs; these grants are not direct assistance provided to families.
-However, families may still benefits indirectly from these programs; read more about Community Living Grants and Nursing Home Diversion programs.
+However, families may still benefit indirectly from these programs; read more about Community Living Grants and Nursing Home Diversion programs.

-The CLASS Act was a government sponsored long term care insurance program, however the law that provided for this program was repealed.
-It is not expected to come into law again nor will it have a positive financial impact for seniors for several years to come.
+The CLASS Act was a government sponsored long-term care insurance program.
+However, the law that provided for this program was repealed.
+It is not expected to come into law again, nor will it have a positive financial impact for seniors for several years to come.
 Read more about The CLASS Act.